-In cooperation with county and municipal authorities, the Texas Department of Transportation (TxDOT) proposes the widening of State Highway (SH) 205 from a two-lane facility to a fourlane divided facility, and ultimately six-lane facility, from United States Highway (US) 80 in Terrell to the junction of SH 205/John King Boulevard (South Goliad Street) in the Cities of Rockwall, McLendon-Chisholm, and Terrell in Kaufman and Rockwall Counties, Texas (see Project Vicinity Map in Appendix A).
+In cooperation with county and municipal authorities, the Texas Department of Transportation (TxDOT) proposes the widening of State Highway (SH) 205 from a two-lane facility to a four-lane divided facility, and ultimately six-lane facility, from United States Highway (US) 80 in Terrell to the junction of SH 205/John King Boulevard (South Goliad Street) in the Cities of Rockwall, McLendon-Chisholm, and Terrell in Kaufman and Rockwall Counties, Texas (see Project Vicinity Map in Appendix A).
 The total length of the proposed project is approximately 13.07 miles within a proposed right-of-way (ROW) width that varies between 120 to 700 feet.
-An outline of the proposed project area is shown on an aerial photograph base map (see Project Location on Aerial Photograph Map in Appendix A) and on an U.S. Geological Survey (USGS) topographic map (see Project Location on See Project Location on USGS Topographic Map in Appendix A).
+An outline of the proposed project area is shown on an aerial photograph base map (see Project Location on Aerial Photograph Map in Appendix A) and on an U.S. Geological Survey (USGS) topographic map (see Project Location on USGS Topographic Map in Appendix A).

-The purpose of this Environmental Assessment (EA) is to study the potential environmental consequences of the proposed project in accordance with the procedural requirements of the National Environmental Policy Act (NEPA), as implemented through regulations promulgated by the Council on Environmental Quality (CEQ).1 The principal objective in preparing this EA is to determine whether the expected environmental impacts of the proposed project would warrant the preparation of an Environmental Impact Statement (EIS).2 As the proposed project would be funded in part by the Federal Highway Administration (FHWA), this EA complies with FHWA's NEPA regulations as well as relevant TxDOT rules for environmental review of projects and guidance for conducting NEPA studies on behalf of FHWA.3 The environmental laws for this project are being, or have been, carried-out by TxDOT pursuant to 23 United States Code (U.S.C.)
+The purpose of this Environmental Assessment (EA) is to study the potential environmental consequences of the proposed project in accordance with the procedural requirements of the National Environmental Policy Act (NEPA), as implemented through regulations promulgated by the Council on Environmental Quality (CEQ).1 The principal objective in preparing this EA is to determine whether the expected environmental impacts of the proposed project would warrant the preparation of an Environmental Impact Statement (EIS).2 As the proposed project would be funded in part by the Federal Highway Administration (FHWA), this EA complies with FHWA's NEPA regulations as well as relevant TxDOT rules for environmental review of projects and guidance for conducting NEPA studies on behalf of FHWA.3 The environmental review, consultation, and other actions required by applicable federal environmental laws for this project are being, or have been, carried-out by TxDOT pursuant to 23 United States Code (U.S.C.)
 Section 327 and a Memorandum of Understanding (MOU) dated December 16, 2014, and executed by FHWA and TxDOT.4

-After this Draft EA has been determined by TxDOT's Environmental Affairs Division to be complete, it will be made available for public review and comment.
-Following the comment period (i.e., approximately 30 days), during which a public hearing will be held, TxDOT will consider any comments submitted before making a decision.
+This EA was determined by TxDOT's Environmental Affairs Division to be complete and was made available for public review and comment.
+TxDOT considered all comments submitted at the public hearing before making a decision.
 If TxDOT determines that the proposed project would not result in significant adverse effects, it will prepare and sign a Finding of No Significant Impact (FONSI), which will be made available to the public.